Hamzadct/Learning-Node-js/interviewreadme.md

 9- Callback Hell and Why use Promise:
  ES6 introduced promises as a native implementation.
 Before ES6 we were using callbacks to handle asynchronous operations.
 Here is Example:

+In this example we have to find Post and its comments

 const posts = [
 { post_id: 1, post_title: 'First Post' },